TheMosquito/easy-open-horizon/README.md

 Before you begin, you need to collect these pieces of information:

+#### PATTERN_NAME
-#### PATTERN_NAME (a name of your choice for your open-horizon deployment Pattern)
+a name of your choice for your open-horizon deployment Pattern
+#### SERVICE_NAME
-#### SERVICE_NAME (a name of your choice for your open-horizon Service)
+a name of your choice for your open-horizon Service
+#### SERVICE_VERSION
-#### SERVICE_VERSION (a version number for your open-horizon Service -- NOTE: in must be in "SemVer" format, i.e., "N.N.N", e.g., `1.0.0`)
+a version number for your open-horizon Service -- **NOTE:** in must be in "SemVer" format, i.e., "N.N.N", e.g., `1.0.0`
+#### SERVICE_CONTAINER
-#### SERVICE_CONTAINER (your full container ID, i.e., "registry/repo:version" -- If your container is in DockerHub, you can omit the "registry/" prefix)
+your full container ID, i.e., "registry/repo:version" -- If your container is in DockerHub, you can omit the `registry/` prefix
+#### CONTAINER_CREDS
-#### CONTAINER_CREDS (your container access credentials, prefixed with "-r ", i.e., "-r registry/repo:user:token", e.g., `-r "registry.wherever.com:myid:mypw"` -- If you do not require credentials to access your container, set this to "")
+your container access credentials, prefixed with "-r ", i.e., "-r registry/repo:user:token", e.g., `-r "registry.wherever.com:myid:mypw"` -- If you do not require credentials to access your container, set this to `""` (without the `-r ` prefix)
+#### ARCH
-#### ARCH (the hardware architecture of your edge machines -- NOTE: this must be the open-horizon architecture, which you can get on the edge machine by running`hzn architecture`)
+the hardware architecture of your edge machines -- **NOTE:** this must be the open-horizon architecture, which you can get on the edge machine by running`hzn architecture`

+#### Arguments to `docker run`
-Also, if your `docker run ...` command has any important arguments, you will need to know those too (see step 5 below).
+If your `docker run ...` command has any important arguments, you will need to know those too (see step 5 below).

 ## How to use this stuff